-In particular, the COVID-19 pandemic has impacted our ability to activate clinical trial sites and resulted in slower-than-anticipated enrollment in our Phase 1b clinical trial of ALRN-6924 in patients with advanced p53-mutated NSCLC undergoing chemotherapy.
+In particular, the COVID-19 pandemic impacted our ability to activate clinical trial sites and resulted in slower-than-anticipated enrollment in our Phase 1b clinical trial of ALRN-6924 in patients with advanced p53-mutated NSCLC and could result in slower than anticipated enrollment in our Phase 1b clinical trial in patients with breast cancer.
 The ultimate impact of the COVID-19 pandemic on our operations is unknown and will depend on future developments.
 Such future events are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 pandemic, new information which may emerge concerning the severity of the COVID-19 pandemic, including the new variants and subvariants of the virus that causes COVID-19 that have been identified and are spreading in the United States and around the world, and any additional preventative and protective actions that governments or we may direct, which may result in an extended period of continued business disruption, reduced patient traffic and reduced operations.
 In particular, the continued spread of COVID-19 will determine whether the pandemic will continue to have an impact on our business, including our clinical trials.
 We are continuing to monitor the latest developments regarding the COVID-19 pandemic and its impact on our business, financial condition, results of operations and prospects.